-- Cleft lip - a partial or complete lack of fusion of the maxillary prominence with the lateral nasal prominence on one or both sides.
+- Cleft lip - a partial or complete lack of fusion of the maxillary prominence with the medial nasal prominence on one or both sides.
 Depending on the severity of the lack of fusion, this can result in a partial or complete, unilateral or bilateral cleft lip.

 - Cleft palate - Cleft palates are divided into primary and secondary depending on whether they are in front of or behind the incisive foramen respectively.
 The primary (or anterior) cleft deformities include lateral cleft lip, upper cleft jaw and a cleft between the primary and secondary palates.
 Behind the incisive foramen the clefts can either be of the secondary palate or known as a cleft uvula.
 Cleft palates result from a lack of fusion between the palatine shelves.
 Rarely, a cleft will run from the lip to the secondary palate.

 - Oblique facial clefts - When the maxillary prominence fails to merge with the lateral nasal prominence the nasolacrimal duct is exposed.